5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 - it’s the locals’ favorite destination too, hence the above tip.

-- if you are a pro surfer this place is for you.
-El Paredon, Guatemala is actually considered one of the top surf destination in Central America.
+- if you are a pro surfer, this place is for you.
+El Paredon, Guatemala, is actually considered one of the top surf destinations in Central America.

 - If you are not a pro surfer you should book a class in one of the local surf schools, read more info below.

-- The beach is volcanic therefore the sand is black and in a hot sunny day it gets unbearably hot.
+- The beach is volcanic; therefore, the sand is black, and on a hot sunny day, it gets unbearably hot.

 - There are a few places where to eat and not a good variety of options.